 In some countries, the trading and securities legislation contains mandatory offer requirements when shareholders have reached certain share ownership thresholds.
 There are no mandatory offer requirements under Jersey legislation.
 The Companies (Takeovers and Mergers Panel) (Jersey) Law 2009 empowers the Minister for Economic Development in Jersey (the "Minister") to appoint a Panel on Takeovers and Mergers (the "Jersey Panel") as the body responsible for regulating takeovers and mergers of companies incorporated in Jersey.
 The Minister has appointed the UK Panel on Takeovers and Mergers (the "UK Panel") to carry out the functions of the Jersey Panel.
 The Jersey Panel will be empowered to promulgate rules regulating takeovers and mergers of Jersey companies (the "Jersey Code").
 The rules applicable to the regulation of takeovers and mergers promulgated by the UK Panel as set out in The City Code on Takeovers and Mergers (the "UK Code") have been adopted as the Jersey Code.
 Rule 9 of the UK Code contains rules relative to mandatory offers.
-However, the UK Code only applies to (i) offers for Jersey companies if any of their securities are admitted to trading on a regulated market in the United Kingdom or any stock exchange in the Channel Islands or the Isle of Man and (ii) to public or certain private Jersey companies which are considered by the Panel to have their place of centrall management and control in the United Kingdom, the Channel Islands or the Isle of Man and sa we are not centrally managed and controlled in the United Kingdom, the Channel Islands or the Isle of Man and as we are not centrally managed and controlled in the United Kingdom, the Channel Islands or the Isle of Man and as we are not centrally managed and controlled in the United Kingdom, the Channel Islands or the Isle of Man and essentially managed and controlled in the United Kingdom, the Channel Islands or the Isle of Man and the United Kingdom, the Channel Islands or the Isle of Man and the United Kingdom, the Channel Islands or the Isl
+However, the UK Code only applies to (i) offers for Jersey companies if any of their securities are admitted to trading on a regulated market in the United Kingdom or any stock exchange in the Channel Islands or the Isle of Man and (ii) to public or certain private Jersey companies which are considered by the Panel to have their place of central management and control in the United Kingdom, the Channel Islands or the Isle of Man.
+As none of our securities are listed on a regulated market in the United Kingdom or on any stock exchange in the Channel Islands or the Isle of Man and as we are not centrally managed and controlled in the United Kingdom, the Channel Islands or the Isle of Man been adopted as the Jersey Code) will apply to us.